 |Seasonal Influenza||Recommended for pilgrims at increased risk.||6 weeks before arrival.|

-Please note that vaccinations can have side effects and for this reason, it is advisable to have them well before departure.
+Please note that vaccinations can have side effects and for this reason, it is advisable have them administered well before departure.
 This will provide sufficient time for immunity to develop as well as allowing the site of the injection to settle.